Cochin Chicken Breed Guide: Size, Recognized Varieties, Eggs, Care & Images

 Temperament

-Both the Cochin rooster and hens are calm, friendly, and mellow birds.
-Hens are not at all aggressive in nature so they are best for all newbie chicken raisers.
+The Cochin rooster and hens are calm, friendly, and mellow birds.
+Hens are not at all aggressive, so they are best for all newbie chicken raisers.

-The bantam boys are not so mellow and are found to be feisty and aggressive in fighting for territory.
+The bantam roosters are not so mellow and are feisty and aggressive in fighting for territory.

 You will love the broodiness of Cochin moms.
 They happily sit on eggs once they come in the form.

-They can be easily used as foster moms for eggs and as well as chicks.
+So, you can easily raise them for breeding moms for eggs and chicks.
 However, this depends on the brooding time of the individual birds.

-Cochins are poor flyers because of their heavy weight body.
-Cochin chicken can be contained in a two-foot fence.
+Cochins are poor flyers because of their heavy-weight body.
+So, you can easily keep Cochin chickens in a two-foot fence.

-They love both confinement and free-ranging but if kept inside they become lazy and sit most of the time near the chicken feeder.
+They love confinement and free-ranging, but if kept inside, they become lazy and sit mostly near the chicken feeder.

 Color, Size, Appearance, Characteristics of Cochin Chicken